DineshBoyjoo/Google-SDG/README.md

 Next, open the `dinfosease` folder in Android Studio.
 Sync project with gradle files if necessary.
-Choose emulator, then click on run project and project will be opened and run OR you can simply install the `.apk` file on your Android Phone.
+Choose emulator, then click on run project and project will be opened and run OR you can simply install the `.apk` file in your Android Phone.

 ABOUT APP: